 There is no mention on whether the lottery offers annuity payment for winners who would like to receive their winnings over an extended period.
 Therefore, we must assume that the only payout option comes in the form of a cash lump sum.

 Taxes are usually the only part of winning a big lottery prize that hurt, and this is no exception in Kenya.
 All lottery winnings are subject to a flat 20% taxation fee that gets paid back to the government.
 While this is not as high as some other countries, it is still a sizable chunk of change that a happy new winner would rather not part with.

 HOW TO PLAY LOTTO KENYA 649 ONLINE

-Tickets for Kenya Lotto can only be purchased online via the official lottery website (mylottokenya.co.ke).
-In other words, it does not seem like even the best online lottery sites sell tickets for this lottery.
+Tickets for Kenya Lotto can only be purchased online via the official lottery website.
 Unfortunately, even though tickets are available online via the website, play is restricted to Kenyan citizens who are 18 years of age or older.

 MY LOTTO KENYA 6/49—IS IT WORTH PLAYING?

 Kenya Lotto 6/49 does many things right.
 It has an affordable price point for tickets, it boasts decent jackpots that roll over, and the operators have made it possible for people to buy their tickets online.
 Unfortunately, the odds are ridiculously tough and the jackpots aren’t nearly big enough considering how slim your chances of winning are.
-Therefore, if you happen to be a resident of Kenya, this is certainly an OK national lottery, but overall we believe everyone would be much better off checking out the world’s best lotteries instead.
+Therefore, if you happen to be a resident of Kenya, this is certainly an OK national lottery, but overall there are many better lotteries out there to play.